sandialabs/seacas-docs/index.rst

 conditional expressions.
 It interprets the expressions and outputs them to the output file along with the general text.
 Aprepro contains several mathematical functions, string functions, and flow control constructs.
-In addition, functions are included that, with some additional files, implement a units conversion system and a material database lookup system.
+In addition, functions are included that implement a units conversion system, querying of an exodus database, and 2-dimensional arrays.

 * The `Aprepro Library <../../apr_html/index.html>`_ API Documentation.